olivernormand/virtual-machine-setup/README.md

 docker run --rm --gpus all -p 8000:8000 vllm/vllm-openai:v0.8.5
 ```

-Ensure the logs show that vLLM has detected the cuda runtime.
+- To verify this has bee installed correctly, ensure the logs show that vLLM has detected the cuda runtime.

 #### Core Analysis Environment